- J.D., University of New Mexico School of Law, 1997

 Parnall Law Team

-In part, this commitment to teamwork and tenacity is a product of Parnall’s own athletic background.
-He was co-captain of the Albuquerque High School Bulldogs district football champions in 1988, and in subsequent years participated in competitive boxing and judo, in which he holds a second-degree black belt.
+My commitment to teamwork and tenacity is a product of my own athletic background.
+I was co-captain of the Albuquerque High School Bulldogs district football champions in 1988, and in subsequent years participated in competitive boxing and judo.
+I hold a second-degree black belt in judo.